-Described as “excellent, musical” by Classical 91.7 Music Library Reviews, mezzo-soprano AnnMarie Sandy is garnering praise for her operatic and concert work.
-AnnMarie was featured on the New World Records 2011 recording of Scott Joplin’s Treemonisha, which BBC Magazine called "a work of tremendous significance", and is said to be “among the inspired cast’s stand-out performances” by Classics Today.
+Described as “excellent, musical” by Classical 91.7 Music Library Reviews, mezzo-soprano AnnMarie Sandy is garnering praise for her operatic, concert, and recorded work.
+She is featured on the New World Records 2011 recording of Scott Joplin’s Treemonisha, which BBC Magazine called "a work of tremendous significance", and is said to be “among the inspired cast’s stand-out performances” by Classics Today.

 In 2003 Ms. Sandy performed the role of Eliza Brooks in the Central City Opera world premiere of Gabriel’s Daughter.
-She has sung the roles of Stephano with Opera North in Roméo et Juliette, Second Lady with Brevard Music Center in The Magic Flute, and Donna Curson with Morningside Opera in the multi-cultural Mozart adaptation ¡Figaro!
-(90210).
+She has sung the roles of Stephano with Opera North in Roméo et Juliette, Second Lady with Brevard Music Center in The Magic Flute, and Mercedes with One World Symphony in Carmen.

-In 2007 Ms. Sandy made her Lincoln Center debut at Avery Fisher Hall, performing the alto solo in Beethoven's Symphony No. 9.
-AnnMarie Sandy made her Carnegie Hall debut in 2013 singing the role of Ursula, performing with the American Symphony Orchestra, the Collegiate Chorale, and the Manhattan Girls Chorus, in the Strauss opera Feuersnot.
+In 2007 AnnMarie made her Lincoln Center debut at Avery Fisher Hall, performing the alto solo in Beethoven's Symphony No. 9.
+She made her Carnegie Hall debut in 2013 singing the role of Ursula, performing with the American Symphony Orchestra, the Collegiate Chorale, and the Manhattan Girls Chorus, in the Strauss opera Feuersnot.

-In the fall of 2014 AnnMarie Sandy returned to the Lyric Opera of Chicago and performed in the ensemble cast of Porgy and Bess.
-In April 2015 mezzo-soprano AnnMarie Sandy reprised her role of Donna Curson in ¡Figaro!
-(90210) at the Hopkins Center for the Arts.
-Recently she was featured in the work Let My People Go!
+In the fall of 2014 the mezzo-soprano returned to the Lyric Opera of Chicago and performed in the ensemble cast of Porgy and Bess.
+She was featured in the work Let My People Go!
 A Spiritual Journey Along the Underground Railroad with the Susquehanna Valley Chorale, and also performed in recital the Ravel song cycle Chansons madécasses at Bucknell University.
-In addition, Ms. Sandy understudied the role of Donna Curson in the Off-Broadway production of ¡Figaro!
-(90210) at The Duke Theater on 42nd Street and the summer of 2016 brought Ms. Sandy to Bard SummerScape where she performed in the Mascagni opera Iris.